pubkey/rxdb/docs-src/docs/articles/localstorage-indexeddb-cookies-opfs-sqlite-wasm.md

 ## The available Storage APIs in a modern Browser

-Over the years, the type of web applications we build has changed significantly.
-In the early years of the web we served static html files.
-Then we served dynamically rendered html and later we build single page applications that run most logic on the client.
-And for the comming years you might want to build so called [local first apps](../offline-first.md) that handle big and complex data operations solely on the client and even work when offline which gives you the opportunity to build zero-latency user interactions.

-For these increments of use cases, the browser vendors kept in pace providing more and better APIs.
-Let me give you a brief explanation of them:
+First lets have a brief overview of the different APIs, their intentional use case and history:

 ### What are Cookies

 Cookies were first introduced by [netscape in 1994](https://www.baekdal.com/thoughts/the-original-cookie-specification-from-1997-was-gdpr-compliant/).
 Cookies store small pieces of key-value data.
-Cookies are mainly used for session management, personalization, and tracking, but are limited to about `4 KB` of data in [RFC-6265](https://datatracker.ietf.org/doc/html/rfc6265#section-6.1).
-Because the stored cookies are send to the server with every HTTP request, this limitation is reasonable.
-You can test your browsers cookie limits [here](http://www.ruslog.com/tools/cookies.html).
+Cookies are mainly used for session management, personalization, and tracking.
+Cookies can have several security settings like a time-to-live or the `domain` attribute to share the cookies between several subdomains.

-This size limitation means we cannot store much data in a cookie but it is still interesting how good cookie access performance compared to the other methods.
+Cookies values are not only stored at the client but also send with **every http request** to the server.
+This means we cannot store much data in a cookie but it is still interesting how good cookie access performance compared to the other methods.
 Especially because cookies are such an important base feature of the web, many performance optimizations have been done and even these days there is still progress being made like the [Shared Memory Versioning](https://blog.chromium.org/2024/06/introducing-shared-memory-versioning-to.html) by chromium or the asynchronous [CookieStore API](https://developer.mozilla.org/en-US/docs/Web/API/Cookie_Store_API).

 ### What is Localstorage

-The [LocalStorage API](./localstorage.md) was first proposed as part of the [WebStorage specification in 2009](https://www.w3.org/TR/2009/WD-webstorage-20090423/#the-localstorage-attribute).
+The [localStorage API](./localstorage.md) was first proposed as part of the [WebStorage specification in 2009](https://www.w3.org/TR/2009/WD-webstorage-20090423/#the-localstorage-attribute).
 LocalStorage provides a simple API to store key-value pairs inside of a web browser.
 It has the methods `setItem`, `getItem`, `removeItem` and `clear` which is all you need from a key-value store.
 Localstorage is only suitable for storing small amounts of data that need to persist across sessions and it is [limited by a 5MB storage cap](./localstorage.md#understanding-the-limitations-of-local-storage).
 Storing complex data is only possible by transforming it into a string for example with `JSON.stringify()`.
 The API is not asynchronous which means if fully blocks your JavaScript process while doing stuff.
 Therefore running heavy operations on it might block your UI from rendering.